aframevr/aframe/docs/introduction/interactions-and-controllers.md

 for A-Painter][a-painter] or the [shoot-controls component for A-Blast][a-blast].

-## Listening for Button and Axis Events
+## Listening for Controller Events

-Controllers have many buttons and emit many events.
-For each button, every time a button is pressed down, released, or for some cases, even touched.
-And for each axis (e.g., trackpad, thumbstick), an event is emitted every time it is touched.
-To handle buttons, look for the event name in the respective controller component documentation pages at the event tables, then register event handlers how we want:
+Controllers may have many buttons, many axes, and may emit many events.
+The events defined by the controller, themselves built off of the basic events provided by the [tracked-controls component]((#tracked-controls-component)), provide the API contract through which the controller adds semantic actions to the component it belongs to.
+To handle events, we look for the event name in the controller component's documentation pages at the event tables, then register event handlers how we want.
+The event handlers work the same for custom controllers.
+Here are the events emitted by A-Frame's controller components:

 - [daydream-controls events](../components/daydream-controls.md#events)
 - [gearvr-controls events](../components/gearvr-controls.md#events)